mvysny/karibu-testing/karibu-testing-v8/README.md

 to simulate a click on the button itself.
 The `click()` method will execute all listeners and will block until all listeners are done; we can check that the click listener was run and it had created the label.

+Obtaining the `TextField` in this simple project is easy - it's the first child of the layout so we can call `getComponent(0) as TextField` to obtain the text field.
-Obtaining the `TextField` in this simple project is easy; however typical Vaadin apps has much more complex structure, with lots of nested layouts.
+However, typical Vaadin apps has much more complex structure with lots of nested layouts.
 We need some kind of a lookup function which will find the appropriate component for us.

 ### Looking up the components